St. Paddy's Day in Dublin

 - Adapter / Converter – type “G” (three square prongs), or universal

-Note: Ireland is an oceanic climate, which means the country gets ample rainfall, but it can change in a matter of seconds.
-Bring plenty of layers and a good rain jacket.
+Note: Ireland is an oceanic climate which means the country gets ample rainfall, but it can change in a matter of seconds.
+We recommend packing lightweight, loose-fitting clothing that can be easily layered to accommodate varying temperatures, as well as a light jacket or rainwear.

 - Weather: The volatile climate in Ireland often creates delays or changes to international arriving/departing flights.
 If your flight is impacted by weather, stay patient and talk to the airline for your best options.